 Nutrient Voucher-Maryland nutrient applicators are required under the 1998 Water Quality Act to follow guidelines on fertilizer and manure applications.
 Farmers applying nutrients (synthetic or organic) to 10 or more acres of land are required to have a current Nutrient Management Voucher.
 Vouchers are obtained by attending an approved 2-hour training course once every three years.
 Farmers who are certified to prepare their own nutrient management plans are exempt from this requirement.
 The University of Maryland Extension offers several voucher training sessions throughout the year.

 Due to the COVID-19 pandemic, the University of Maryland Extension has planned several options for you to obtain credits.

-Option 1: Attend an online training at any one of the eleven virtual crop meetings planned from December through February.
+Option 1: Attend one of the scheduled online or in-person trainings planned from December through February.
 Please visit https://extension.umd.edu/resource/row-crop-and-forage-production-meetings to register and view the full agendas for each meeting.

 Option 3: Some small in-person trainings will happen around the state.
 Space will be limited and, registration will be required.
 Contact your local Extension office for more information.